 You’ll sometimes see bikepackers rolling up other camping items inside a RidgeRest and then harnessing the whole roll to their handlebars – a neat way to get around the limited space available with frame luggage.

-- Buy the Therm-a-Rest Z Lite Original in the UK from Amazon or AlpineTrek.
+Buy the Therm-a-Rest Z Lite Sol in Canada from MEC.

 The Best Inflatable Camping Mattresses For Cycle Touring & Bikepacking